-- C. Driveways accessing State Highways or State Aid Highways shall require an MDOT entrance permit as a precondition for an access permit from the Town. - D. All private driveways shall have suitable drainage facilities to provide for adequate removal of storm water to prevent flooding and erosion: - 1.
-Culverts shall be of adequate size and depth to convey ditch water flows and shall be shielded with stone rip rap at inlet and outlet to prevent washouts when the ditch flow capacity is exceeded in major storms. - 2.
-Surface drainage shall be provided so that all surface water on the areas adjacent to the road shall be carried away from the roadway.
-The entrance surface shall slope away from the road at a rate of not less than one quarter inch (.25"/ft.) per foot, nor more than one inch (1"/ft.) per foot for a distance of not less than the prevailing width of the existing shoulder, but in no case less than four (4') feet from the edge of the travel way surface.
+- C. All private driveways shall have suitable drainage facilities to provide for adequate removal of storm water to prevent flooding and erosion: - 1.
+When the Public Works Director determines that a culvert is necessary, culverts shall be of adequate size and depth to convey ditch water flows and shall be shielded with stone rip rap at inlet and outlet to prevent washouts when the ditch flow capacity is exceeded in major storms. - 2.
+Irrespective of the travel surface material, the intersection of the Private Driveway with the roadway shall be designed. constructed, and maintained to prevent surface drainage from flowing onto or across the roadway.
+The entrance surface shall slope away from the road at a rate of not less than one quarter inch (.25"/ft.) per foot, nor more than one inch (1"/ft.) per foot for a distance of not less than the prevailing width of the existing shoulder, but in no case less than four (4') feet from the edge of the travel way surface. - D. Private driveways shall be located not less than fifty (50) feet from the tangent point of the travel way edge radius of any intersection of streets. - E. When a corner lot is bounded by streets of two different classifications, private driveways to the corner lot shall gain access from the street of lower classification unless, in the opinion of the Town

-- E. Private driveways shall be located not less than fifty (50) feet from the tangent point of the travel way edge radius of any intersection of streets. - F. When a corner lot is bounded by streets of two different classifications, private driveways to the corner lot shall gain access from the street of lower classification unless, in the opinion of the Town Engineer, there is good reason to do otherwise (e.g., on the higher classification road the driveway can be located more distant from the intersection or sight distances are improved). - G. There shall be a minimum turning radius of ten (10 ft) feet at the intersection of a private driveway with the street.
-If necessary, the width of the travel way of the driveway shall be increased in the vicinity of the intersection to provide for this turning radius.
-Commercial driveway entrances and exits not requiring site plan review and serving traffic of over fifteen percent (15%) truck traffic shall be designed with adequate width to avoid a turning vehicle from tracking into the opposing travel lane. - H. Private driveways shall be located so that the edge of the shoulder closest to a property line is at least ten (10) feet from that property line unless the following conditions are met for a driveway shared between abutting properties: - 1.
+Engineer, there is good reason to do otherwise (e.g., on the higher classification road the driveway can be located more distant from the intersection or sight distances are improved).

+- F. There shall be a minimum turning radius of ten (10 ft) feet at the intersection of a private driveway with the street.
+If necessary, the width of the travel way of the Private Driveway shall be increased in the vicinity of the intersection to provide for this turning radius.
+Commercial driveway entrances and exits not requiring site plan review and serving traffic of over fifteen percent (15%) truck traffic shall be designed with adequate width to avoid a turning vehicle from tracking into the opposing travel lane. - G. Private driveways shall be located so that the edge of the shoulder closest to a property line is at least ten (10) feet from that property line unless the following conditions are met for a driveway shared between abutting properties: - 1.
 The driveway shall have a minimum travel way width of fourteen (14') feet for the first twenty five (25') feet before dividing into separate driveways. - 2.
-Deeded rights to the driveway shall be issued for both lots serviced by the common driveway and a maintenance agreement specifying rights and responsibilities for its maintenance signed by the parties shall be filed with the driveway permit application. - I. Unless specifically approved by the Gray Planning Board as an integral component of a duly approved application such as Site Plan Review, Conditional Use and or a Subdivision, only one (1) curb cut for non-residential purposes shall be permitted on any parcel.
+Deeded rights to the driveway shall be issued for both lots serviced by the common driveway and a maintenance agreement specifying rights and responsibilities for its maintenance signed by the parties shall be filed with the driveway permit application. - H. Unless specifically approved by the Gray Planning Board as an integral component of a duly approved application such as Site Plan Review, Conditional Use and or a Subdivision, only one (1) curb cut for non-residential purposes shall be permitted on any parcel.